 - 75g of ground almonds or 25g pure almond paste

 - 75g pure pistachio paste (this would contain no extra sugar)

 - 1 vanilla pod, split and seeds scraped out (or equivalent in vanilla paste)

 - A dollop of cream (Optional)

 - To make the pastry, place the butter (cold) and sugar in a mixer and cream together.
 Mix in the eggs, then slowly add the flour and ground almonds, mixing slowly until it comes together into a thick crumb – do not over mix

 - Tip out onto a work surface and lightly bring together into a dough with your hands.
 Wrap the pastry in cling film and leave to rest in the fridge for 1 hour

 - Meanwhile, make the pistachio filling.
 Beat the butter and sugar together until light in colour, then beat in the eggs.
-Add the blitzed pistachios, paste, almonds and flour and mix until incorporated.
+Add the blitzed pistachios, paste, almonds and vanilla, and mix until incorporated.
 Refrigerate until needed

 - Preheat the oven to 180°C